-Prerequisite: Living Environment or Life Science; Biology, or Earth Science or Earth and Space Sciences This course will be an outdoor course of study using the natural communities surrounding the high schools.
+Prerequisite: Science 9 or Earth Science or Biology

+This course will be an outdoor course of study using the natural communities surrounding the high schools.
 Students will enhance their awareness of the natural environment by investigating ponds and streams, as well as local fields and wooded areas.
 Environmental Science is a "hands on" course in which students increase their observations and decision-making skills by using taxonomic keys to identify various life forms.
-Specimens that will be observed and/or keyed include trees and wildflowers (with or without foliage), non-flowering plants, and aquatic plants and animals.
+Specimens that will be observed and/or keyed include: trees and wild flowers (with or without foliage), non-flowering plants, and aquatic plants and animals.
 Students will also have the opportunity to observe outside, many of the ecological relationships and principles that they have studied in the classroom in biology.
 Mapping and compass skills will also be a component of this course as well as learning to assess the quality of water, soil, and air by using various testing procedures.
 This course will also be studying the dynamic Earth which includes layers, plate tectonics, and the Earth's cycles.
 A portion of this course also focuses on air atmosphere and climate change.
-Students then will investigate human impact topics such as pollution, sustainability, nonrenewable and renewable resources, and the greenhouse effect.
+Students then will investigate human impact topics such as pollution, sustainability, nonrenewable and renewable resources and the greenhouse effect.
 This course cannot be utilized to fulfill the requirement for a college prep sequence.

 NCAA Approved Offered at all High Schools